top of page

 Camp Host Phone: 0497 004 491

-The charges cover your use of all facilities including drinking water access 24/7, use of shade sites at Main Camp (first in basis), use of all facilities including showers and composting toilet at Main Camp site, all the fish you can catch and eat on site, Emergency, First Aid, Ambulance from Marble Bar (charges may apply) and Royal Flying Doctor Service (RFDS) evacuation services, (charges may apply).
+The charges cover your use of all facilities including drinking water access 24/7, use of shade sites at Main Camp (first in basis), use of all facilities including showers and toilets at Main Camp site, all the fish you can catch and eat on site, Emergency, First Aid, Ambulance from Marble Bar (charges may apply) and Royal Flying Doctor Service (RFDS) evacuation services, (charges may apply).

 What are we going to see and experience at Meentheena?